roosmaa/roosmaa.github.io/source/_posts/2009-09-20-entry-exit-animations.md

   - Animations
   - Java
 ---
-When writing [FUN2Learn][1] I was presented with a challenge: how to make views animate at the start and end of the activity without creating a big mess in the code.
+When writing FUN2Learn I was presented with a challenge: how to make views animate at the start and end of the activity without creating a big mess in the code.
 So I created a helper class to negotiate the animations for registered views and have a central place to trigger them.

 In the <a href="http://developer.android.com/reference/android/app/Activity.html#onCreate(android.os.Bundle)" target="_blank">Activity.onCreate()</a> you need to register the views that have entry/exit animations and start the entry animation if the activity is just started:

+{% codeblock lang:java %}{% raw %}
-<pre class="brush: java; title: ; notranslate" title="">View v1, v2, v3;
+View v1, v2, v3;
   AnimationNegotiator negotiator;
   // ...